RapTho/elasticsearch-tutorials/lab-2.md

 GET /_cat/indices
 ```

-No, however, we can retrieve it by querying aliases.
+No, but we can retrieve a list of aliases.

 ```
 GET /_cat/aliases?v